 570 J St, San Diego, CA 92101

 Those looking for more refined surroundings will be drawn to this elegant bar at the Pendry San Diego, a 317-room hotel just two blocks from Petco Park.
-Beginning with their Padres opening day pre-game party, patrons at Nason's Beer Hall can avail themselves of an impressive local and international beer selection, classic cocktails, and gourmet eats including house-made barbecue potato chips, a jerky flight, lager mussels and local fish.
+Beginning with their Padres opening day drink and food specials, patrons at Nason's Beer Hall can avail themselves of an impressive local and international beer selection, classic cocktails, and gourmet eats like the Wagyu California Burrito, Pulled Pork Waffle Fries, Chipotle Caesar Salad, and Hang Ten Pizza.

 453 Sixth Ave, San Diego, CA 92101

 The Nolen is a great option for anyone seeking to enjoy a setting far from the average sports bar or ballpark bleachers.
-This much-lauded rooftop bar and lounge is perched 14 stories above the Gaslamp District.
+This much-lauded rooftop bar and lounge is perched 14 stories above the Gaslamp Quarter and downtown.
 There are no hotdogs here.
 But, with menu items like Beer Braised Short Rib Sliders, Truffle Mushroom Flatbread and Chili Glazed Meatballs, foodie baseball fans should do alright.

 Petco Park Eats